Spitfire Mk Vb

 with 8 machine guns, the 'b' with 2 cannons and four machine guns and the 'c' which was called the universal wing could be configured with either 8 machine guns, 4 machine guns and 2 cannon or 4 cannons with the most common being 4 machine guns

 One might wonder if I made a mistake placing this aircraft in the Misc.
 U.S. section, well the reason being is that it is going to wear the Eagle Squadron markings of Don Gentile, which are American rather than British markings.
-While I have found no specific decal sheet for these markings, I plan to using home made masks for most of them and borrow the rest from other sheets including the one supplied with the kit.
+After an exhaustive search I found an AeroMaster set with Eagle Squadron markings that included Gentile's marking, shown in the after market section.
 With that out of the way, on with the review.

 The Tamiya kit comes in a tray type top open box of thin card stock.
 Inside the box the two main sprues are in separate bags with the clear parts being bagged separately and inserted in one of the main sprue bags.
 The kit is molded in a medium gray color and flash is all but non existent.
 The surface detail consists of fine recessed panel lines and quite petite recessed rivet and fastener detail.
 The finish is quite smooth and I found no surface anomalies on my kit.